 The Apostle Paul, in Athens, was struck by the city's public worship of countless gods.
 The people's fear of leaving out a deity worthy of worship, which risked receiving the wrath of such an offended god, moved them to create a unique altar.
 Paul, seeing the city's unique altar, was stirred to preach the gospel on Mars Hill.

 For as I was passing through and observing the objects of your veneration, I also found an altar on which was inscribed, 'To an unknown (agnostos) God.'
 So then, He Whom you worship in ignorance is the One that I proclaim to you (Acts 17:23, HBFV).

-The Greek word agnostos (Strong's #G57) used in Acts 17:23 is composed of an "a" that implies a negative (#G1) and "gnostos" (#G1110), which means known (having knowledge).
+The Greek word agnostos (Strong's #G57), which is only used in Acts 17:23, is composed of an "a" that implies a negative (Strong's #G1) and "gnostos" (Strong's #G1110), which means known (having knowledge).
 The word, translated as "unknown," is where we get "agnostic," a person with no knowledge of God's existence.

 A report based on a 2008 American religious identification survey found that 15% of the United States' adult population identify as having no religion.
 This set of people includes those who are agnostic, atheists or theists (belief in one or more gods).
 Unsurprisingly, 61% of this group believes in human evolution compared to 38% of America's general population (American Nones: The Profile of the No Religion Population).

 According to a Pew Research Center 2012 global study, 16.3% of the world's population is not affiliated with a religion while 83.7% are (The Global Religious Landscape).
 The study also noted that many of the unaffiliated, which include those who are agnostic or atheists, still have various religious beliefs and practices.